This article has links to products and services we love, which we may make commission from.

 Soul Sushi is close to several pubs, such as The Geenmantle and The Dog House, or the student’s pubs, The Brass Monkey and the Pear Tree.

-The Surgeons’ Hall and Festival Theatre are five minutes away if you fancy a tour of Scotland’s medical history or to see a show.
+The Surgeons’ Hall and Festival Theatre are five minutes away if you want to tour Scotland’s medical history or see a show.

 Other Neighbourhoods